Building Evidence to Inform Practice for Provider Behavior Change Programming

 For program managers, trainers, and implementers to understand their target providers and tailor their engagement.

-A country-specific classification tool to accurately assess which segment a provider is best aligned.
+A country-specific classification tool to accurately assess which segment a provider is best aligned and a segmentation adaptation pathway.

 “I have too many patients and too little space.
 Sometimes women deliver on the floor because we don’t have enough tables.”